cockroachdb/docs/src/current/v23.2/read-committed.md

 1. Transaction `B` writes to row `R` in table `T` and commits at timestamp `2`.
 1. Transaction `A` writes to table `T` and commits at timestamp `3`.

-Under `SERIALIZABLE` isolation, transaction `A` would have [refreshed the read]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-refreshing) from timestamp `1` and found it to be incorrect at timestamp `3`.
+Under `SERIALIZABLE` isolation, instead of writing to table `T`, transaction `A` would have [refreshed the read]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#read-refreshing) from timestamp `1` and found it to be incorrect at timestamp `3`.
 The transaction would have aborted with a [`RETRY_SERIALIZABLE`]({% link {{ page.version.version }}/transaction-retry-error-reference.md %}#retry_serializable) error, prompting the client to retry the transaction.

 Under `READ COMMITTED` isolation, transaction `A` does not refresh the read from timestamp `1`.
-Transaction `A` can commit at timestamp `3` even though the read results are already different at timestamp `2`.
+Transaction `A` can write and commit at timestamp `3` even though the read results are already different at timestamp `2`.
 This does not inherently create an anomaly, but is the basis of potential *write skew anomalies* where two concurrent transactions each read values that the other subsequently updates.

 ##### Example: Write skew anomaly